IN/SITU

 IN/SITU at EXPO CHICAGO 2024.
 Claudia Peña Salinas, Chalchiuhtlicue Codex, 2024.
 Curated by Amara Antilla, Independent Curator and Guest Curator at Contemporary Arts Center (CAC) in Cincinnati.
 Courtesy of the artist and CURRO, Guadalajara.
 Photo by Justin Barbin.

-Installed within the expansive, vaulted architecture of Navy Pier’s Festival Hall, IN/SITU features large-scale sculpture, video, film and site-specific works.
-For the 2025 program, Jessica Hong, Senior Curator of Modern and Contemporary Art at the Toledo Museum of Art, will curate a selection of works featuring artists from leading international exhibitors participating in the exposition.
+Installed within the expansive, vaulted architecture of Navy Pier’s Festival Hall, IN/SITU features large-scale sculpture, installation, video and site-specific works.
+For the 2025 program, Jessica Hong, Chief Curator at the Kemper Museum of Contemporary Art, will curate a selection of works featuring artists from leading international exhibitors participating in the exposition.

 2025 IN/SITU Curator